-Picking strawberries at Jones Family Farms.
-Photo courtesy of Ally Noel
+Jones Family Farms is a Fairfield County gem.
+Photo courtesy of Ally Noel.

 Jones Family Farms

-As the only farm in Fairfield County with pick your own strawberries, Jones tends to get packed on summer days, but that shouldn’t deter your from going.
+As the only farm in Fairfield County with pick-your-own strawberries, Jones tends to get packed on summer days, but that shouldn’t deter you from going.
 One trip on the berry ferry out the berry patches, and you’ll forget all about the lines.

 Deeply Rooted Farms

-March farm is nestled into the hillside of Litchfield County.
-For four generations, the family has been harvesting this land- and their pride shows.
-They hayloft playscape - complete with tot size tractors makes this a perfect family destination.
+March Farm is nestled into the hillside of Litchfield County.
+For four generations, the family has been harvesting this land and their pride shows.
+The hayloft play space—complete with tot-size tractors—makes this a perfect family destination.

 Ellsworth Hill Orchard and Berry Farm

-Grab a box and spend some family time collecting berries from Ellsworth Hill’s well maintained berry patches.
-You can pick your own, or grab a pint from their farm stand.
+Grab a box and spend some family time collecting berries from Ellsworth Hill’s well-maintained berry patches.
+You can pick your own or grab a pint from the farm stand.

 Scott’s Yankee Farmer

-Founded in 1960s, this 125 acre farm produces delicious strawberries.
+Founded in the 1960s, this 125-acre farm produces delicious strawberries.
 If you time your visit right, you may even be able to pick some summer raspberries.

-It’s hard to miss the signs for Bishop’s up and down I95, but that doesn’t make a trip to this Connecticut institution any less charming.
-Admission to the berry patch is free, you just pay for what you pick by the pound.
+It’s hard to miss the signs for Bishop’s up and down I-95, but that doesn’t make a trip to this Connecticut institution any less charming.
+Admission to the berry patch is free; you just pay by the pound for what you pick.

-This is a one stop destination for family fun!
-For over a century the Lyman family has been harvesting this land - and it shows.
-Make sure you check out their calendar to keep up with the crop and events!
+This is a one-stop destination for family fun.
+For over a century, the Lyman family has been harvesting this land—and it shows.
+Make sure you check out the calendar to keep up with the crop and events.